TadiT7/treble_experimentations_wiki/Nokia-1.md

 * FM Radio:

-You don't need this shit 😂😂😂 (Not tested and there are no apps for FM Radio to test its functionality)
+You don't need this shit 😂😂😂 (Not tested and there are no apps for FM Radio to test its functionality).

+But I bet it won't work.

 ***
 ## Additional Notes / Other Bugs

 Don’t use TWRP on this ROM.
-The pre-encrypted userdata in /data you used before flashing this ROM will cause boot loop into the TWRP

-(Unless you know the password, which is useless because if it was correct or not.
-It will say wrong anyway.)
+The pre-encrypted user's data in /data you used before flashing this ROM will cause boot loop into the TWRP (Unless you know the password, which is useless because if it was correct or not.
+It will say wrong anyway.).

+Use TWRP when you need to install zip or terminal.

 Please use the original recovery for this ROM and wipe data.